Now that you’ve learned how to view and use dashboards, this tutorial will show you how to view and use saved Looks.

 For data sets where the row limit is reached in the Details window, Looker provides a link for downloading the complete set of results.
 Click the link to download the data, using the same options as shown on this page.

 The presence of links or actions are indicated by three periods following the data in a field.

 In some cases, your Looker developers may have added clickable links to your data:

-When you click on the data in the field, you are given the option to open the destination of the link.
+When you click on the data in the field, Looker provides an option to open the destination of the link.
 In the example above, the developers added a link to the Brand column.
-When you click on a brand listing, you are given the option to perform a Google search for that brand name.
+When you click on a brand listing, Looker provides an option to perform a Google search for that brand name.

 In the example above, the Phone field has a link to the Twilio service.
 When you click the phone number and select the Twilio action, Twilio prompts you to enter a message.
 Then Twilio then sends that message to the phone number.

 When exploring a Look, you can navigate to other items within the same Space by using the drop-down in the upper left.